 What you can find on the label

-The label begins with a standard serving size, calories are listed second, and thereafter is a breakdown of the constituent elements.
+The label begins with a standard serving size, calories are listed second, following that is a breakdown of the constituent elements.
 Fats, sodium, carbs and proteins are always listed.

 Usually all 15 nutrients (such as fiber, vitamins, calcium, iron, etc.) are also shown, but they might be suppressed if they are zero.